CU-CommunityApps/cd-simplesamlphp-auth-wp-plugin/README.md

 # cd-simplesamlphp-auth-wp-plugin

-tested with WordPress -v 5.5.3, simplesamlphp -v 1.19.0
+tested with WordPress -v 5.5.3, simplesamlphp -v 1.19.0, configured for use on <b>Pantheon</b> servers only
 >Logs a user into WordPress using simplesamlphp

 This plugin uses add_filter to modify the authentication function and uses simplesamlphp, instead of login form credentials.